mwilde345/xbox-bulk-friend-remove/README.md

 Browser hackyness to bulk remove friends because As of now Xbox web interface doesn't let you....... idk why

+# THIS CAN STOP WORKING AT ANYTIME IF XBOX WEBSITE CHANGES UP THEIR API STRUCTURE. works as of Mar 3 2023

 ### Step 1

 - Open the Developer Console in a new Firefox window